-The GemStone reduced-conflict classes work well in situations that otherwise experience unnecessary conflicts.
-These classes include: RcCounter, RcIdentityBag, RcQueue, and RcKeyValueDictionary.
-See "Classes That Reduce the Chance of Conflict" on page 150.
+The GemStone reduced-conflict classes include: RcCounter, RcIdentityBag, RcQueue, and RcKeyValueDictionary.
+See "Classes That Reduce the Chance of Conflict" on page 147.

 Committing Transactions

 Committing a transaction has two effects:

 - It makes your new and changed objects visible to other users as a permanent part of the repository. - It makes visible to you any new or modified objects that have been committed by other users in an up-to-date view of the repository.